yjb6/yjb6/README.md

 </div>

-### <div align="center">I am an undergraduate student of computer science🧑‍💻, school of Computer Science at Southeast University, Nanjing, China.
+### <div align="center">I am an undergraduate student of computer science🧑‍💻, school of Computer Science and Engineering at Southeast University, Nanjing, China.
 I joined Liu Bo's lab in my sophomore year and started to do research.</div>

 - 🔭 I’m currently working on [CS231n](https://github.com/yjb6/CS231n-2022)